 Students are expected to adhere to the stated course requirements outlined in the course syllabus by faculty (provided at the beginning of the course), including due dates for assignments and the specified grading system.
-Unless prior arrangements have been made with the faculty member, work that is submitted late or does not fulfill all the requirements of the assignment is downgraded one FULL letter grade for each day the paper/project is late until the grade of "F" is reached.
+Unless prior arrangements have been made with the faculty member, work that is submitted late is downgraded one FULL letter grade for each day the paper/project is late until the grade of "F" is reached.
 Students are expected to be prepared for all classes and to participate in them.